top of page

 Decodable books take away the guessing element and lead with a curated selection of words.
 All decodable books on my shelf engage children from the beginning.

-24 decodable stories that allow children to repeat already taught phonic knowledge.
-In the beginning, if we give children connected text that contains only the alphabet code knowledge that we have explicitly taught it will breed success and encourages an 'I can do this' attitude.
+35 decodable stories that allow children to repeat already taught phonic knowledge.
+In the beginning, if we give children connected text that contains only the alphabet code knowledge that we have explicitly taught, it will breed success and encourage an 'I can do this' attitude.

 Children often need to read a story more than once.
-Sometimes this can be hard work for little people.
-I have created a set of books to keep little ones engaged.
+Sometimes, this can be hard work for little people. have created a set of books to keep little ones engaged.
 Each story has questions to spark conversation.
 The books have no pictures.
 The student adds the pictures after the first read.
-As you read and draw, this helps with code knowledge and comprehension as you talk about the words and meaning and hopefully practice blending to read.
+As you read and draw, this develops vocabulary and comprehension as you talk about the words and meaning and hopefully practice blending to read.

 Decodable reading books support all children to achieve